peerdavid/social-neural-network/README.md

 is lower than the test f1-score is, that lots of images of the validation set are invalid tagged and therefore the network could only guess for those invalid images.
 The test set does not contain invalid labeled images and therefore the f1-score is higher.

-Using this result we checked, if it is possible to filter invalid images of the training set from social networks with neural networks that are trained on those invalid datasets.
-To check the hypothesis we decided to train the network a second time (referred to as generation 1) only on those images, that are correctly classified by generation 0 (all other images are invalid with a propability of 70%).
-The idea is that generation 0 filters lots of invalid images from the dataset (list of invalid images are written into an experience file that is used by generation 1).
+With this result we want to check, if it is possible to filter invalid images of the training set from social networks with neural networks that are trained on those invalid datasets.
+To check the hypothesis we decided to train the network a second time (referred to as generation 1) only on those images, that are correctly classified by generation 0 (all other images are invalid with a probability of 70%).
+The idea is that generation 0 filters lots of invalid images from the dataset (list of invalid images are written into an experience file that is used by generation 1). *Note: Generation 0 always filters the validation fold of the dataset (never the training folds).
+So after the network is trained on all k-folds, the whole dataset is filtered and generation
-*Note: Generation 0 always filters the validation fold of the dataset (never the training folds).
-So after the network is trained on all k-folds, the whole dataset is filtered and generation 1 can be trained.*
+1 can be trained.*

-If the test score is almost the same for generation 1 we can conclude, that the first network trained with all images is able to filter invalid images from the training set although it was trained with invalid images.
-If the test score of generation 1 is lower, we can conclude that generation 0 removed also valid images from the training set, the training set only becomes smaller and keeps the ratio between valid and invalid images and therefore the score is lower.
+If the test score is almost the same for generation 1 we can conclude, that the first network trained with all images is able to filter invalid images from the training set although it was trained with those images.
+If the test score of generation 1 is lower, we can conclude that generation 0 removed also valid images from the training set, the training set only becomes smaller and therefore we can conclude that the hypothesis is wrong.

 After we trained generation 1 of the network, we have seen that the validation f1-score increased from 0.60 (generation 0) to 0.72 and the test f1-score has not changed between both generations.
-So we can conclude, that it is possible to train a neural network with images from social networks and to use the same network to filter invalid images out of the training set.
+This result supports the hypothesis, that it is possible to train a neural network with images from social networks and to use the same network to filter invalid images out of the training set.

 ## References